JopaXd/openvoice-docs/docs/index.md

 ## Issues/Questions

-If you have any question you can send me an email at pm_ov@pm.me!
+If you have any questions you can send me an email at pm_ov@pm.me!

 ## Author